-Action Actions (relevant objectives in brackets) Implementation No. Resource Estimation Priority Responsibility W8 The above licence/agreement between the Manly Warringah Water Ski Club and Council is to be in place within one year of the adoption of this Plan.
-(A, B, C) Minor нідн Park management Council W9 If, during the life of this Plan, the Manly Warringah Water Ski Club no longer seeks usage rights and a management role in relation to the designated waterskiing and powerboat zone, recreation management of this area will revert to Council.
+Action Actions Implementation No. (relevant objectives in brackets) Resource Estimation Priority Responsibility W10 The above licence/agreement between the Manly Warringah Water Ski Club and Council is to be in place within one year of the adoption of this Plan.
+(A, B, C) Minor HIGH Park management Council W11 If, during the life of this Plan, the Manly Warringah Water Ski Club no longer seeks usage rights and a management role in relation to the designated waterskiing and powerboat zone, recreation management of this area will revert to Council.
 Council may seek the participation of other interested parties in using and managing this area as a waterskiing venue - applying a similar annual licence arrangement and conditions as described above.
 Council may also consider managing waterskiing and powerboat use of the zone itself.
-(A, B, C) Minor Medium Park management Council W10 Work with the Manly Warringah Water Ski Club and other waterskiing and powerboat users, to develop a code of conduct for waterskiing and powerboating on Manly Dam.
+(A, B, C) Minor Medium Park management Council W12 Work with the Manly Warringah Water Ski Club and other waterskiing and powerboat users, to develop a code of conduct for waterskiing and powerboating on Manly Dam.
 The code of conduct for waterskiing and powerboating will be distributed to all booked and intending users of the designated waterskiing and powerboat zone, as well as clearly displayed at the southern (motorised) boat ramp and made available on the Park's (Council's) website and social media.
-(A, B, C) Minor HIGH Park management W11 To enable use of the designated waterskiing and powerboat zone Council will be responsible for maintenance and management of the southern (motorised) boat ramp as well as all safety and regulatory signage (both land and water based).
-(A, B) Minor HIGH continuing Park management W12 Non-motorised uses of the waterbody will continue to be permitted in the lower and upper reaches of the Dam (during normal Park opening hours).
+(A, B, C) Minor HIGH Park management W13 To enable use of the designated waterskiing and powerboat zone Council will be responsible for maintenance and management of the southern (motorised) boat ramp as well as all safety and regulatory signage (both land and water based).
+(A, B) Minor HIGH continuing Park management W14 Non-motorised uses of the waterbody will continue to be permitted in the lower and upper reaches of the Dam (during normal Park opening hours).
+Non-motorised uses of the designated waterskiing and powerboat zone will be permitted, all day, on one (1) weekday and Sunday afternoon each week (during normal Park opening hours).
 Non-motorised uses of the designated waterskiing and powerboat zone will be prohibited during standard approved times for waterskiing and powerboat use and during any relevant Council approved events outside of these times.(A, B, C) (see Table 7 for times when water skiing is permitted).
-Negligible HIGH continuing Park management W13 The lower/eastern end of the waterbody will continue to be managed as the Dam's principle swimming and waterplay area, with shoreline management and other facilities appropriate to support this use.
+Negligible HIGH continuing Park management W15 The lower/eastern end of the waterbody will continue to be managed as the Dam's principle swimming and waterplay area, with shoreline management and other facilities appropriate to support this use.
 (A, B, C) Minor HIGH continuing Park management